SantiagoMejiaC/Mobile_Robotics/README.md

 #### - tbot_launch.yaml
 This file is meant to be used on the PC that is on the robot.
 It launches autonomous movement on the physical bot.
 It includes the minimal_launch.yaml in order to connect to the bot
 #### - visualize.yaml
 This file is meant to be run on the operator PC.
 It launches rviz and the slam toolbox to map the area.
+It also launches a teleop node to control the robot manually.